 Please save the date for our upcoming fall excursion, to be held on Saturday, October 31, 2015, in Marion County, located about 35 miles southeast of Columbus, Georgia.
-The itinerary will include Downtown Buena Vista (est. 1830 and the county seat since 1850), Pasaquan (ca. 1888, the world-reknowned home of Eddie Owens Martin, aka St. Eom (1908-1986)), Fort Perry (ca. 1813, an archaeological site on the old Federal Road), Tazewell (antebellum courthouse, ca. 1848, in what was once the county seat of Marion County), and Shiloh-Marion Church (ca. 1835).
-We will also be visiting a cemetery, the Gypsy Camp Store, and a mill and a dam but your author as yet has no details on those components of the tour.
+The itinerary will include Downtown Buena Vista (est. 1830 and the county seat since 1850), Pasaquan (ca. 1888, the world-reknowned home of Eddie Owens Martin, aka St. Eom (1908-1986)), Fort Perry (ca. 1813, an archaeological site on the old Federal Road), Tazewell (antebellum courthouse, ca. 1848, in what was once the county seat of Marion County), Shiloh-Marion Church (ca. 1835), and the Gypsy Camp Store and Mill.

 We will be planning an optional dinner in Columbus on Friday, October 30, 2015.
-If you arrive in town early or live locally, please consider joining us for that as well.
-Details on this, as well as Saturday's schedule and directions, will be forthcoming.
+If you would like to join

 Usually held twice a year, these tours are our primary activity and are organized and led by volunteers.
 Itineraries vary considerably but all are generally limited to a Saturday.
 Occasionally limitations on numbers of attendees may be necessary.
 Group interests are inherently eclectic, ranging from eighteenth-century residences to mid-twentieth century fast-food restaurants.
 If you would like to host a tour in your corner of the state, please let us know.
 All we need is an itinerary and a place to eat lunch.